Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 - Yellowfin tuna can be found all year round.

-2. When you are fishing for yellowfin tuna, if there are birds circling in the sky above the waters, that is a good sign that yellowfin tuna may be available.
+2. When you are fishing for yellowfin tuna, if birds are circling in the sky above the waters, that is a good sign that yellowfin tuna may be available.

 3. Yellowfin tuna migrate throughout the entire year as they are hunted by many predators.